FeatureNAB/smart-sensor-battery-pack/README.md

 [![Watch the video](https://img.youtube.com/vi/-wEKOhVZ0NM/0.jpg)](https://www.youtube.com/watch?v=-wEKOhVZ0NM)

+### Please note:
+This board is currently missing a pull up resistor on the SCL/SDA lines - I will be adding this very soon.
+Software correction is possible using the XIAO pull-ups, so if you manufacture this board init's current form it will still work, it just makes the code a little more verbose.

 ## ⚠️ Safety Warning
 This board involves **Lithium-Ion battery charging**.
 *   This is an **experimental prototype**.
 It works for me, but it has **not** been certified by safety agencies (UL, CE, etc.).